Skip to main content

 Biometrics should work on the iPhone at this point.

-Locking and Unlocking the Vault
+Lock and Unlock the Vault

 Going forward we will begin exploring functionality that only works when the application is run on a device.
 As such, you should begin testing on a device instead of using the development server.